 Sex can be one of life’s great gifts: a space for you and your partner(s) to be fully present, to experience pleasure and joy, to play, to connect with yourself and each other.
 But that’s why, when you’re experiencing sexual dysfunction, it can be so disheartening, because the sex that you used to have, or that you’d like to be having, feels so out of reach.
-Even though lots of other species have sex just for fun (short-nosed fruit bats, anyone?) one of the uniquely human aspects of sex is our ability to get lost in our own thoughts, worrying about what we look like, how we’re performing, or whether the other person is having a good time.
+Even though lots of other species engage in sexual activity just for fun (short-nosed fruit bats, anyone?) one of the uniquely human aspects of sex is our ability to get lost in our own thoughts, worrying about what we look like, how we’re performing, or whether the other person is having a good time.
 In other words: sexual anxiety.
 And even though it’s a completely normal thing to experience, it can be incredibly stressful, so let’s have a closer look at what sexual anxiety is, the effects it can have on you and your relationship - and what you can do about it.

 In its simplest form, sexual anxiety is any anxiety that you experience in relation to sex, including concerns about sexual dysfunction, sexual performance, or relationship issues.
-Maybe just the thought of sex makes you feel anxious, or it could be that the anxiety is more present during sex - like if you can’t stop worrying about how you look or whether the other person is enjoying themselves - or after sex, if you’ve had trouble becoming aroused, reaching orgasm quicker than you’d like, or not reaching it at all, and you might feel a sense of shame or guilt.
+Maybe just the thought of sex makes you feel anxious, or it could be that the feelings of anxiety are more present during sex - like if you can’t stop worrying about how you look or whether the other person is enjoying themselves - or after sex, if you’ve had trouble becoming aroused, reaching orgasm quicker than you’d like, or not reaching it at all, and you might feel a sense of shame or guilt.
 It’s really common for sexual anxiety to lead to an avoidance of sex - whether consciously or unconsciously - and even to avoidance of anything that might lead to sex, like kissing, holding hands, or compliments.
 Over time, this avoidance might start to impact the relationship more broadly, because it can cause a problematic cycle in which anxious thoughts about sex lead to avoiding sex, and the avoidance of sex leads to more anxious thoughts and insecurity in both of you, which leads to increased avoidance and a lack of desire.

 In fact, even though it might seem like sexual anxiety only affects one person in the relationship, it actually has an impact on both of you, just in different ways.
 For one of you, it might be more about the sex itself (concerns about performance and the way your body works, for example, or feeling like you need to look a certain way).
-And for the other, there might be more anxiety about initiating sex, because they’re afraid of being rejected or that their partner doesn’t find them attractive anymore, among other things.
+And for the other, there might be more feelings of anxiety about initiating sex, because they’re afraid of being rejected or that their partner doesn’t find them attractive anymore, among other things.

-Having unresolved issues in your relationship can contribute to a feeling of anxiety around sex, which is why sex therapy and couples therapy often go hand-in-hand.
+Having unresolved issues in your relationship can contribute to feelings of anxiety around sex, which is why sex therapy and couples therapy often go hand-in-hand.
 Relationship difficulties can lead to negative emotions like resentment, guilt, sadness, and anger, among many others: none of which are helpful if you’re trying to create a safe, playful, relaxed context for sex.
 Even for couples who feel like their relationship is rock-solid, sex can be a hard subject to talk about, especially if there are parts of your sex life that you’re not happy with, or if you grew up in a household where sex was a taboo subject.
 However, it’s really important to be able to talk about sex with your partner: so much so, in fact, that renowned relationship researcher, Dr John Gottman, found that 91% of couples who can’t comfortably talk about sex said that they were not sexually satisfied.
 In other words, being able to talk comfortably about sex is key for a healthy sex life, and having a safe space in which to express your fears, needs, and desires will go a long way towards reducing your sexual anxiety.

 Your general mental health can also impact sexual anxiety, particularly if you suffer from Generalized Anxiety Disorder or depression.
 Unfortunately, some pharmacological treatments for depression and anxiety, predominantly selective serotonin reuptake inhibitors (SSRIs) can have a wide range of side effects, including creating temporary sexual dysfunction or exacerbating existing sexual dysfunction, by reducing sexual desire, creating a vicious cycle where sexual dysfunction and the mental health condition reinforce each other.
 If you think your medication might be having an impact on your sex life, don't stop taking them without talking to your doctor first.